-If you are new to using turmeric in your cooking and/or never tried your hand in making turmeric milk, this post is for you.
-With its incredible healing and calming properties, this easy and healthy vegan drink is exactly what you need, especially if you are like me, feeling defeated by these cold winter days.
+So, if you are new to using turmeric in your cooking and/or have never tried your hand at making turmeric milk, this post is for you.
+With its incredible healing and calming properties, this easy and healthy vegan drink, also referred to as Turmeric Milk, is exactly what you need, especially if you are like me, feeling defeated by these cold winter days and are in need of a natural remedy for a night of restful sleep.

 More on the health benefits later.
 First, let’s talk about what is turmeric milk, its benefits, and how it is made.